WHAT WE DO

 Since its inception in 2013, the Reliance Foundation Information Services (RF IS) programme aims to provide critical information and linkages using various communication mediums to poor households.
 Information is disseminated though audio and dial out conferences, local cable TV, All India Radio, print media, voice and text SMS, Jio Chat, WhatsApp and field based programmes and trainings.
 These enables farmers to make better decisions in areas of livelihood, health and disaster preparedness.
 Themes covered on broadcasts include agriculture, horticulture, fisheries, health, employment, micro-enterprises and skill building.

-Reliance Foundation Information Services partners with more than 550 knowledge partners to disseminate dynamic advisories to farmers and fisher folk through multiple communication channels.
-RF IS reached more than 10,500 villages across 11 states and 2 Union Territories (Andhra Pradesh, Maharashtra, Rajasthan, Telangana, Tamil Nadu, Gujarat, Kerala, Madhya Pradesh, Odisha, Karnataka and West Bengal and Union Territory of Puducherry and Daman & Diu).
+Reliance Foundation Information Services partners with more than 600 knowledge partners to disseminate dynamic advisories to farmers and fisher folk through multiple communication channels.
+RF IS has reached more than 12,500 villages across 11 states and 2 Union Territories (Andhra Pradesh, Maharashtra, Rajasthan, Telangana, Tamil Nadu, Gujarat, Kerala, Madhya Pradesh, Odisha, Karnataka, West Bengal, Puducherry and Daman & Diu).

 The Reliance Foundation Information services adopts the following methodology:

 - Entry plan to different geographic and thematic areas post analysis of secondary data on livelihood sector

 - Identification of ground level grass-root network partners

 - Listing out information and training needs using analysis of secondary data, reports and direct inputs from various government departments / institutions, opinions and observations of experts from that particular region, focus group discussions with communities

 - Mapping the institutions / organisations / individuals based on expertise and leadership in a field and partnering with them for sourcing knowledge/ information in the form of content and resource persons for various programme activities